ArthurChatton/sPoRT-notebook/README.md

 on `dt=0`, which is the subsetting of interested for our never initiate strategy, and `Aeq1` for the results when subsetting on `dt=1`, which make sense for a strategy like always treat.
 Both are computed since the algorithm is agnostic about the subsetting of interest.
+However, both needs to be considered for dynamic rules (such as `d3` and `d4`): those that should have initiated according to the rule and those that should have not initiated according to the rule.

 These violations are defined in terms of subgroups, such as the individuals with L1\_0&lt; 400 have 0.7% chance of being `A_1=0`, which